What Do Philosophy & Religion Professor Do?

 Below is a list of the median annual salaries for Philosophy and Religion Professors in different U.S. states.

 |District of Columbia||$84,880|

-What Tools & Technology do Philosophy and Religion Professors Use?
+Tools & Technologies Used by Philosophy and Religion Professors

 Below is a list of the types of tools and technologies that Philosophy and Religion Professors may use on a daily basis:

 - Microsoft Excel